 Namco’s next Dragon Ball title is not the third iteration in the Xenoverse series.
 Instead, Namco Bandai has commissioned Guilty Gear developer, Arc System Works, to make a new 2.5D fighting game.
-Dragon Ball FighterZ gameplay borrows a bit from Guilty Gear and BlazBlue, but also has hints of Marvel vs. Capcom and other similar fighting games.
+Dragon Ball FighterZ gameplay borrows a bit from Guilty Gear and BlazBlue, but also has feels like Marvel vs. Capcom and other similar fighting games.
 Let’s take a closer look at Dragon Ball FighterZ gameplay details to breakdown how this new title will play.
-We'll also provide information on the Dragon Ball FighterZ beta coming in September and featuring more than nine playable characters (with registration beginning on August 22, 2017), before we see Dragon Ball FighterZ on PS4, Xbox One and PC in early 2018.
+We'll also provide information on the Dragon Ball FighterZ beta coming in September and featuring more than nine playable characters (with registration beginning on August 22, 2017), before we see Dragon Ball FighterZ on PS4, Xbox One and PC in February 2018.

 Beta Dates and Times

 One of the biggest ways that Dragon Ball FighterZ differentiates itself from the combat featured in the Xenoverse games is that it offers 3 vs. 3 battles in a style closer to Marvel vs. Capcom.
 In Xenoverse you could pick multiple characters and switch between them on the fly while battling in large 3D environments.
 FighterZ takes a more traditional approach by offering 1-on-1 combat with two assist characters.

 If you’ve played the last two games in the Marvel vs. Capcom series, you already have a general idea of how this works.
 You select three characters, then head into battle.
 Your first character is the point character, while the other two take up assist roles.
 As you battle 1-on-1 against your opponent’s point character, you can call the other two characters to quickly move in and perform an attack.